Also see Autumn and Gratitude and Appreciation.

 During the evening, the turkey will diminish and taper off to leftovers, dropping to a low of 34F in the refrigerator.

 Looking ahead to Friday and Saturday, high pressure to eat sandwiches will be established.
-Flurries of leftovers can be expected both days with a 50 percent chance of scattered soup late in the day.
+Flurries of leftovers can be expected both days with a fifty percent chance of scattered soup late in the day.
 We expect

-a warming trend where soup develops.
 By early next week, eating pressure will be low as the only wish left will be the bone.

 (Lydia Maria Child)